-There is more hope for amputee victims than at any other time in history.
+From our work as Gwinnett County accident lawyers, we are very aware that there is more hope for amputee victims than at any other time in history.
 Doctors employ advanced medical procedures that can re–attach limbs and appendages and save severely injured body parts.
 Nerve regeneration is a major hurdle that patients need to be overcome, but stem cell technology may soon help bridge this gap.
 Moreover, prosthetic medical device technology has improved greatly over the past decade.
-Prosthetic devices today are biomechanically able to mimic the range of motion of normal limbs, allowing accident victims to live normally functional lives without putting additional stress on non–affected body parts.
+Prosthetic devices today are bio-mechanically able to mimic the range of motion of normal limbs, allowing accident victims to live normally functional lives without putting additional stress on non–affected body parts.

 Hospitalization costs, medical costs, rehabilitation costs, physical therapy, vocational training and prosthetic device costs are just a few of the expenses faced by amputee victims.
 Amputation victims, whose injury was caused by the fault of another, should seek compensation for injuries from responsible parties.

-If you have suffered an amputation injury, Atlanta amputation injury lawyer Charles Scholle can help.
-For nearly two decades, he has represented Georgia individuals and families seeking justice and financial compensation for very serious injuries.
+If you have suffered an amputation injury, the accident lawyers in Gwinnett County which form the team at Scholle Law can help.
+For over two decades, we have represented many individuals and families seeking justice and financial compensation for very serious injuries.

 Scholle Law's philosophy and approach to our clients is unique.
 We provides personal attention to each and every case and client.
 We thoroughly explain your case details and sensitively guide clients through the personal injury claim process; keeping them updated as it progresses and working to secure the best possible financial results.
 We provide a free consultation for amputee victims and their families.